rphars/logoddsprob/README.md

-# 1dloglik
+# Logoddsprob

-1dloglik is a Shiny application that allows you to play around with fitting a normal distribution using maximum likelihood
+1dloglik is a Shiny application that visualizes the conversion between log odds, odds and probability.
+Note that the model does not include a constant, so baseline odds are 1:1.

 ## Run